searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 	    "dcp_description": "Set the port_range on JGroups stacks to 1 to lock down the ports.", "dcp_content" : "Set the <code>port_range</code> on JGroups stacks to <code>1</code> to lock down the ports.", "dcp_content_content-type" : "text/html",
-	    "dcp_updated": "2012-12-06T06:34:55.000Z",
+	    "dcp_content_plaintext" : "Set the port_range on JGroups stacks to 1 to lock down the ports.", "dcp_updated": "2012-12-06T06:34:55.000Z",
 	    "dcp_project": "as7",
 	    "dcp_project_name": "JBoss AS7",